WHY STUDIO SCIENCE?

 “The science of today is the technology of tomorrow.” - Edward Teller

-“All creative people want to do the unexpected.” - Hedy Lamarr, Hollywood actess & Inventor of early WiFi
+“All creative people want to do the unexpected.” - Hedy Lamarr, Hollywood actress & Inventor of early WiFi

-Below is a 2016 news story about our role in helping to establish “The Advanced Functional Fabrics of America (AFFOA)” network which was valued at $135m at it’s launch.
+Below is a 2016 news story about our role in helping to establish “The Advanced Functional Fabrics of America (AFFOA)” network.
 In addition to reports in The New York Times and The Washington Post, this local story appeared on the Thomas Jefferson University website where The Studio Scientist served as the first Associate Dean of Emergent Technology and Creative Design in Medicine at The Sidney Kimmel Medical College (2013-)

 PHILADELPHIA (April, 2016)– The U.S. Department of Defense, Massachusetts Institute of Technology, and Drexel University have tapped MEDstudio@JEFF at Thomas Jefferson University as one of 31 academic institutions to partner in a $75 million national research institute that will support American textile manufacturers in bringing sophisticated new materials and textiles to the marketplace.
 The institute, called Advanced Functional Fabrics of America (AFFOA), will be a national manufacturing resource center for industry and government to draw on the expertise of academic researchers working with new fibers, fabrics and materials and developing the technology that can integrate them into products from active wear to protective armor.